FlorinDorneanu/biotop-aquascaping/README.md

 The project was deployed with the following steps

 * Log into GitHub;
-* Click the "Settings" button in the menu above the Repository;
+* Click the Settings button in the menu above the Repository;
-* Scroll down the Settings page to the "GitHub Pages" Section;
+* Scroll down the Settings page to the GitHub Pages Section;
-* Under "Source", click the dropdown called "None" and then select "Master Branch";
+* Under Source, click the dropdown called None and then select Master Branch;
 * The page will automatically refresh, and a link displaced.
 It may take some time for the link to show the website.
-* If the page will not load go down to "template" under the "source" and select a template.
+* If the page will not load go down to template under the source and select a template.
-* Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+* Scroll back down through the page to locate the now published site link in the GitHub Pages section.

 ### Forking